-SVN Life Cycle
+SVN - Life Cycle

 Now Tom's working copy is out of date.
 Update operation will pull Jerry’s latest changes from the repository and will update Tom's working copy.

 Similarly one can delete files/directories.
-Delete operation immediately deletes file from working copy, but actual deletion of file added to the pending change-list and changes made to the repository after commit operation.Rename operation changes the name of the file/directory.
-Move operation is used to move files/directories from one place to another in a repository tree.
+Delete operation immediately deletes file from the working copy, but actual deletion of the file is added to the pending change-list and changes are made to the repository after the commit operation.

-Let us suppose one has made changes to his working copy, but now he want to throw away these changes.
-In this situation revert operation will help.
+Let us suppose one has made changes to his working copy, but now, he wants to throw away these changes.
+In this situation, 'revert' operation will help.

 Revert operation reverts the modifications that have been made to the working copy.
 It is possible to revert one or more files/directories.
 Also it is possible to revert the whole working copy.
 In this case, the 'revert' operation will destroy the pending change-list and will bring the working copy back to its original state.